TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 So, what are my first impressions on the language and what have I achieved so far?
 First off, I really like *cargo*, Rust's build system and package manager.
 Rust enforces a specific project structure, but it is pretty straight forward:
-- In the project root directory, you have a file that contains information about the project and external dependencies, as well as a folder named *src* where you put (you guessed it) your source files
+- In the project root directory, you have a file (`Cargo.toml`) that contains information about the project and external dependencies, as well as a folder named *src* where you put (you guessed it) your source files
 - You wan't an executable?
 Then you need a source file named `main.rs`
 - Your project is a library?
 Then you need a source file named `lib.rs`
 - `main.rs` (or `lib.rs`) is the entry point of your program (or library)